-Cats are one of those animals you don’t want in your garden.
-Even if you are a cat person.
-They dig up your plants, use them for toys, or worse use the garden bed as a litter box.
-Not a healthy thing for your family if you are growing food.
+Do you have cats in your garden that ruin your plants and use it as a litter box?
 Traditional methods do no good because well cats can jump over a fence or up into a raised garden bed.
 The good news is there are things you can do to keep cats out of your garden including cat repellent plants.

 Best Cat Repellent Plants for Your Garden